pacoard/dtickets/README.md

     ```javascript
     npm start
     ```
 If this this doesn't work for any reason, please do not hesitate to contact me.
+Shoot me a message to <pacoard@gmail.com>
-I have an EC2 instance in AWS ready to serve the UI.
-Shoot me a message to <pacoard@gmail.com> and I'll give that server a kick.
+I have an EC2 instance in AWS ready to serve the UI: <ec2-18-188-38-180.us-east-2.compute.amazonaws.com:8080>

 7. Interact with the smart contracts from the UI.
 You must use MetaMask + Ganache to interact with the locally deployed contracts.